RiverArchitect/RA_wiki/wiki/Connectivity.md

 Once the desired condition and Physical Habitat(s) are selected, choose model discharges Q<sub>high</sub> and Q<sub>low</sub>.
 This defines the range of discharges over which to apply the connectivity analysis, simulating the changes in habitat connectivity for a flow reduction from Q<sub>high</sub> to Q<sub>low</sub>.

+Next, input a time period for the downramping.
+This is the amount of time (in minutes) over which the downramping is expected to occur.
+This parameter is used to estimate ramping rates as described in [Estimating Ramping Rates](#ramping-rates).

 Lastly, select an interpolation method.
 See [Interpolating Hydraulic Rasters](#interpolating-hydraulic-rasters) for more information.

 For further explanation of the methodology used in the analysis, see [Methodology](Connectivity#Methodology).